 (6) In this regulation —

-“protected member” means a GESB Super Member who would be a protected member (as defined in regulation 1.03B of the SIS Regulations) if the GESB Super Scheme were a regulated superannuation fund.
+protected member means a GESB Super Member who would be a protected member (as defined in regulation 1.03B of the SIS Regulations) if the GESB Super Scheme were a regulated superannuation fund.

 [Regulation 103 inserted in Gazette 13 Apr 2007 p.
 1645-6.]